luser-dr00g/inca/README3.md

 in assuming that this will be fairly-easily portable among modern unix/linux systems.

+The editor itself is guided by [The Craft of Text Editing](http://www.finseth.com/craft/craft.pdf) (4.98MB pdf).

 Again with vt220 codes, I've added an *alternate keyboard* full of crazy shapes and doodles collected from the vt220 line-drawing set and "uk" set.
 These have yet to be sensibly organized, but I have